 LOCATION & FORMAT

-Graduate students in this major study at Grand Valley's Allendale Campus and the GVSU Health Campus, near the Grand Rapids Medical Mile.
+Graduate students in this major study at Grand Valley's Allendale Campus and the Robert C. Pew Grand Rapids Campus.

 Format: Face To Face

 School psychologists work directly with students, as well as teachers, administrators, parents and other professionals to impact school buildings, classrooms and student outcomes.
 There are many career opportunities for school psychologists; and, The Bureau of Labor Statistics projects faster than average job growth in the field.